 First a clarification on terms is in order.
 The JBuddy Messenger IM Client is also know simply as 'JBM' for brevity.
 The JBuddy Message Server is also known as 'JBuddy Server.'
-When the term 'directory' is used in this document, it means Active Directory or LDAP-compatible corporate directories where user account credentials are stored.
+When the term 'Directory' is used in this document, it means Active Directory, Mac OS X Open Directory, or another LDAP-compatible corporate directory where user account credentials are stored.